oaarnikoivu/robust-nmt/README.md

 ### Training and Evaluation
 See /scripts/rnn/train.sh and /scripts/rnn/translate.sh

-## Slurm

-Example slurm scripts can be found under each system directory.
+Find example slurm scripts for training and evaluation in /scripts/rnn/slurm